 The most promising sites were then visited by field survey teams of professional maritime archaeological divers and locals.

-The award, one of 31 given only to the finest maritime archaeology projects across Europe, was in the category of Education, Training and Awareness-raising.
+The award, one of 31 given to archaeology and cultural heritage projects across Europe, was in the category of Education, Training and Awareness-raising.

 The project, was designed and run by maritime archaeologists John McCarthy (Wessex Archaeology Project Manager and Flinders University doctoral student) and Dr Jonathan Benjamin (Flinders University lecturer).